- About Us

 THOMAS "SMITTY" SMITH, ASSISTANT CURATOR: I was a zookeeper at Cheyenne Mountain Zoo in Colorado Springs for 8 1/2 years taking care of hoofstock, felines, primates and birds of prey.
 I moved to Alaska in the spring of 1994 to work at the Alaska Zoo.
 I became Head Zookeeper in 1995 when our Amur tigers arrived.
 I have worked for years with the tigers, snow leopards, Dall sheep, reindeer, porcupines and yaks among others.
 I have also added the care of our reptile collection to my list of animals at the zoo.
 I was promoted to the Deputy Curator position in 2015, assisting our Curator Shannon Jensen with animal and staff management tasks.
 My interests include spending time with my pets and photography.

 JIM RUTKOWSKI, ZOOKEEPER: I am from the New England area and moved to Alaska in the fall of 1989.
 I began work as a zookeeper in 1998.
 I provide care for most of the animals at the zoo throughout a normal work week.
-Some of the animals I care for include the tigers, snow leopards, porcupines, reptiles, and reindeer.
+Some of the animals I care for include the tigers, snow leopards, porcupines, reptiles and reindeer.
 Over my years here, my favorite experiences have been helping to hand-raise a baby musk ox (in 2000) and a river otter (in 2002).
 I was involved in their training and also helped to present education programs about them.
 My interests outside of work include hiking and fishing.

 BETH FOGLESONG, ZOOKEEPER: My husband and I moved to Alaska in 1998.
 Prior to the zoo, I spent 6 years in Maryland working for an equine Veterinarian/Quarter Horse breeder.
-I have been around animals all my life, with jobs from pet-sitter to riding instructor.
+I have been around animals all of my life, with jobs from pet sitter to riding instructor.
 One of my favorite zoo moments was the introduction of our late-resident coyotes, Archie and Wiley.
 We released them together into a larger exhibit and watching them interact always made me smile!

 JAMIE GAGNON, COFFEE SHOP MANAGER